 What does Cervical Cancer Vaccine do?

 As a matter of fact, different strains of HPV that can cause cervical cancer spread due to sexual contact.
-There are different vaccines are available in this regard.
-Gardasil 9 is an FDA-approved HPV vaccine.
-This vaccine is good to be used by both boys and girls.

 Like others, this vaccines can prevent cervical cancer before a person has contracted the virus.
 In addition, it can also prevent genital warts and anal cancer in men and genital warts, vulvar cancer, vaginal cancer, and anal cancer in women.
 The throat & mouth cancers’ link to HPV has also been found in some studies so this vaccine can help in preventing throat and mouth cancer.